pvpkiran/Codility/README.md

 This is one of the Coding Challenges I came across recently.

-Given a number N, this program prints the Length of the array with array contains representing the numbers leading to N.
+Given a number N, this program prints the Length of the array with array contents representing the numbers leading to N.
 The condition being,
 1. First number is always 1.
 A[0] = 1
 2. Every subsequent number is either twice the previous number or one more than the previous number.